Yen: the Japanese currency

 - bills: 1,000, 2,000, 5,000 and 10,000

-While being more and more used in the everyday life, because of the VAT since 1989 (and its recent increase) which generates not rounded prices, this coin will be the one mostly staying in your purse at the end of your travel.
+While being more and more used in the everyday life, because of the VAT since 1989 (and its regular increases) which generates not rounded prices, this coin will be the one mostly staying in your purse at the end of your travel.
 Do not hesitate to use it when you have the occasion, for small purchases in a konbini for example.

-Made of zinc and nickel, we can see the design of a branch of rice, key food of the Japanese cooking.
+Made of zinc and nickel, we can see the design of a branch of rice, a key-ingredient of the Japanese food.
 Its shape being pierced in the middle reminds of very old coins, but this version dates back from 1949.

-In Japanese, goen (5¥) is homophone to 御縁 "destiny, good fortune".
-Therefore, it is being said that it brings luck.
+In Japanese, goen (¥5) is homophone to 御縁 "destiny, good fortune".
+Therefore, it is said to bring luck.

 Made of copper and nickel, this coin did not always have a hole in the middle.
-It obtained it in 1959, not to be confused with the 100¥ which shares a lot of common aspects, starting by their color.
+It obtained it in 1959, to avoid confusion with the ¥100 which shares a lot of common aspects, starting by their color.

 On the back, we can see a branch of chrysanthemum, which represents the imperial power in Japan.

-The strongest value is also the most recent one (at the end of the 20th century).
+The strongest value is also the most recent one (introduced at the end of the 20th century).
 With its 2 millimeters of thickness and its 7 grams, it is not a discrete one.
-Lots of lunches cost 500¥, which allows to eat lunch with only one coin.
+Lots of lunches cost ¥500, which allows to eat lunch with only one coin.

-In the past, there was a 500¥ bill but it disappeared a long time ago from the circulation.
-The nobleman Iwakura Tomomi is fount on it, adviser at the imperial court during the 19th century, notably known to have unified the empire and the shogunate as well as being opposed to the opening of Japan towards the rest of the world.
+In the past, there was a ¥500 bill but it disappeared a long time ago from the circulation.
+It displayed the image of nobleman Iwakura Tomomi, adviser at the imperial court during the 19th century, notably known to have unified the empire and the shogunate as well as being opposed to the opening of Japan towards the rest of the world.

-They all share the same height of 76 millimeters but their length varies from 15 to 16 centimeters.
+The first Japanese banknotes were produced in 1885.
+Today, they all share the same 76 millimeters height, but their length varies from 15 to 16 centimeters.
 The bills are issued by the central bank of Japan: Nippon Ginko.

 It is certainly the most used bill in the purse of travelers in Japan.

-Its front presents the bacteriologist Hideyo Noguchi, famous to have discovered in 1911 the pathogen agent of the syphilis.
-On the back, famous images of Japan: Mount Fuji and cherry tree branches.
+Its front presents the bacteriologist Hideyo Noguchi, famous for the discovery of the syphilis pathogen agent 1911.
+On the back, famous images of Japan: Mount Fuji 🗻 and cherry tree branches.

-This one happens to be the rarest, and for a reason: it stopped being produced since 2004.
+This one happens to be the rarest, and for a reason: its production stopped in 2004.
 Moreover, it is not accepted in the vending machines.
 If by chance you happen to have one in your hands, keep it for your collection!

-Ideal to pay the restaurant bill with friends/family, this bill is not so appreciated for small purchases because it requires a lot of small money in return, even if the seller will not show it to you.
-It is also the one you will mostly find in the currency exchange offices or in ATMs.
+Ideal to pay the restaurant bill with friends/family, this banknote is not so appreciated for small purchases because it requires a lot of small change, even if the seller will not show it to you.
+It is also the one you will mostly find at the currency exchange offices or in ATMs.